Matthew 25

 [2] Now five of them were foolish, and five wise.

-Comments Matthew 25:2 The foolish ones are the ones who did not give value to the water baptism; they did not put it as important.
-The wise ones are the ones that, when they look at the water, before being baptized, put their hearts ahead and accept the cleansing of the Lord by normal water, not special water.
-They believe that the Lord makes the water fit to clean from the inside out.
-The wise ones know the meaning of the water baptism and relate the baptism with the mercy of the Lord.
-Five-five means that some are foolish, and some are wise; this is not giving us a ratio.
+Comments Matthew 25:2 The foolish ones are the ones who did not give value to water baptism; they did not consider it important to their faith.
+The wise ones are the ones who, when they look at the water, before going in to be baptized, put their hearts ahead and accept the cleansing of the Lord by normal water, not special water.
+They believe that the Lord makes that water fit to clean from the inside out.
+The wise ones know the meaning of that water baptism and relate the water baptism to the mercy of the Lord.

 [3] For the foolish, having taken their lamps, did not take oil with them;